-Kirk Noden is veteran community organizer who has successfully built community organizations in Chicago, Birmingham England, and Ohio.
-Kirk currently directs the Ohio Organizing Collaborative, a statewide alliance of eleven labor, community, and faith groups across the state and he serves on the board of Policy Matters Ohio, one of the state’s premier progressive think tanks.
-Kirk also founded the Mahoning Valley Organizing Collaborative, a broad based multi issue organization with twelve staff in Northeast Ohio that he started in 2007.
-Kirk serves as a Community Affiliate of the Center for Working Class Studies at Youngstown State University and a board member of COHHIO, a statewide housing advocacy organization.
-In his fourteen years as an organizer, he’s led campaigns on a variety of issues such as living wage, vacant properties, education reform, immigrant rights, and health equity.
-He’s the grandson of a New Castle steelworker and a Westinghouse Factory union steward and was born and raised in Ohio and now lives in the city of Kent, OH with his wife Rosi and two boys Roberto and Emiliano.
+Kirk Noden is veteran community organizer who has successfully built community organizations in Chicago; Birmingham, England; and Ohio.
+He currently directs the Ohio Organizing Collaborative, a statewide alliance of 11 labor, community, and faith groups and he serves on the board of Policy Matters Ohio, one of the state’s premier progressive think tanks.
+In 2007, he founded the Mahoning Valley Organizing Collaborative, a broad-based multi-issue organization with 12 staff in Northeast Ohio.
+He serves as a community affiliate of the Center for Working Class Studies at Youngstown State University and a board member of COHHIO, a statewide housing-advocacy organization.
+In his 14 years as an organizer, he’s led campaigns on a variety of issues such as living wage, vacant properties, education reform, immigrant rights, and health equity.
+He’s the grandson of a New Castle steelworker and a Westinghouse Factory union steward.
+Born and raised in Ohio, he now lives in Kent with his wife Rosi and two boys Roberto and Emiliano.

 Beating back Ohio's anti–collective bargaining bill was a gratifying win, but now progressives must play offense.